 They did in fact accept this incredible offer, travelng there on their 50th Anniversary.
 In summary, this incident not only shows what a special client/friend Todd Wilcox has become, but also demonstrates the way Libby works with her clients, going well beyond the simple "client-vendor" relationships.

-During some conversations Mike had with John, he found out John was a good basketball player.
+From conversations Mike had with John, he found out John was a good basketball player.
 Mike was playing in a YMCA league in Evanston, and he invited John to try out with the team.
 John was indeed good, and his joining the team immediately improved it.

 Mike also saw John's interest in the programming work at FEEC, and he helped John get transferred to the Systems Department.
 John had an aptitude for programming and soon became an important member of the staff.
 (An Afro-American, John also benefitted from a new program at FEEC to hire minorities: he was in a good place at the right time.)

 Mike, Barry Sears &